 The undergraduate program is designed to create a deep awareness and knowledge of the discipline of landscape architecture and the ideas and values that affect the creative practice of landscape architecture.
 The program of study emphasizes the base of knowledge that is specialized and particular to landscape architecture.
 This is the special understanding of the history, theories, and the technologies essential to landscape architecture.
 The program seeks to enhance the depth of our understanding, the qualities of our experience, and the intimacy of our awareness of landscape architecture.

 The BSLA may be taken for honors credit through the Barrett Honors College.
 Please contact them for more information.

-The BS program in landscape architecture offers students the opportunity to engage with the community in applied projects that focus on designing sustainable outdoor environments and improving the ecological and social health of the urban environment.
+The BSLA program offers students the opportunity to engage with the community in applied projects that focus on designing sustainable outdoor environments and improving the ecological and social health of the urban environment.

-Undergraduate landscape architecture program projects can range from large-scale work encompassing urban design, landscape reclamation, open space preservation planning, and landscape ecological design to projects at the more intimate scale of a neighborhood park or residential back yard.
-Emerging areas of focus include biotechnical design; urban agriculture; construction of greenways, green roofs and living walls; and the design of healing environments.
+Undergraduate landscape architecture projects can range from large-scale work encompassing urban design, landscape reclamation, open space preservation planning and landscape ecological design to projects at the more intimate scale of a neighborhood park or residential back yard.
+Emerging areas of focus include biotechnical design; urban agriculture; greenways, green roofs and living walls; and healing environments.
 Students complement their design learning with electives from a broad range of approved courses.

 All students must pass a degree milestone at the end of the first year to continue in the major.
 For more information, students should visit https://design.asu.edu/resources/students/milestones.

-This is an eight-semester program requiring sequential completion of studio coursework (or approved equivalent).
+This is an 8-semester program requiring sequential completion of studio coursework (or approved equivalent).

 Landscape Architecture (BSLA)